On the Christian Life

 On the Question of the "Revised Julian Calendar"

 The following article was originally posted to a mailing list in 1996.
 Later, it was published on the website of St. John the Baptist Cathedral in Washington, DC, and cited by other websites, including Wikipedia.
 When St. John's revamped their website in 2016, the article became unavailable.
-We republish it here, for archival purposes, which seems appropriate, since the author is now rector of this church. —Editor
+We republish it here, for archival purposes, which seems appropriate, since the author was previously rector of this church. —Editor

 The matter of the "Revised Julian Calendar" has recently been raised on this list and has generated some discussion.
 Since some were wondering about its relation to the traditional calendar of the Church, the Julian Calendar, on the one hand, and the Gregorian Calendar on the other, as well as the question of their astronomical accuracy, I thought the following might be helpful:

 As everyone knows, the year is about 365 and a quarter days long.
 This is, however, only an approximation.
 We are concerned here with the seasonal, or tropical year, the average time from vernal equinox (the beginning of spring) to vernal equinox.
 The more accurate figure is 365.2422 days, a figure close to that known to the ancient Greek astronomers (Callippus, Ptolemy, et al).
 The Julian Calendar, the Church's traditional calendar, has 365 days in a year and an extra day added once every fourth year to February, making an average year length of 365.25 days.
 When the Church chose this as her own calendar at the Council of Nicaea (AD 325), the vernal equinox fell on 21 March.
 But since the Julian year is 0.0078 days longer than the true year, over a span of time 21 March will occur later than the astronomical equinox at the rate of about one day in 128 years.